swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 We propose that:

 - Stored properties of `Sendable` type in a global-actor-isolated value type can be declared as `nonisolated` without using `(unsafe)`.
-- Stored properties of `Sendable` type in a global-actor-isolated value type are treated as `nonisolated` when used within the module or if the value type is `frozen`.
+- Stored properties of `Sendable` type in a global-actor-isolated value type are treated as `nonisolated` when used within the module that defines the property.
 - `@Sendable` is inferred for global-actor-isolated functions and closures.
 - Global-actor-isolated closures are allowed to capture non-`Sendable` values despite being `@Sendable`.
 - A global-actor-isolated subclass of a non-isolated, non-`Sendable` class is allowed, but it must be non-`Sendable`.